This is a companion discussion topic for the original entry at https://level1techs.com/video/level1-news-april-10-2018-no-luck-zuck

 I think thats illegal, havent ever given any consent to any of that, its just something my parents shoved me from birth, and thats it

-Then most importantly, as I havent ever listed the thing anywhere, its my church whos sold the data for twatter, there is just no other way for twatter to know such thing
+Then most importantly, as I havent ever listed the thing anywhere, its my church whos just given or sold the data for twatter, there is just no other way for twatter to know such thing

 or does this mean that I am going to oven, soonish?